kislyuk/keymaker/README.rst

 Cross-account authentication
 ----------------------------

-Some AWS security models put IAM users in one AWS account, and resources in a family of other federated AWS accounts.
+Some AWS security models put IAM users in one AWS account, and resources (EC2 instances, S3 buckets, etc.) in a family of other federated AWS accounts.
 Users then assume roles in those federated accounts, subject to their permissions, with `sts:AssumeRole
 <http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_.
 When users connect via SSH to instances
 running in federated accounts, Keymaker can be instructed to look up the user identity and SSH public key in the other AWS account.